tradingstrategy-ai/trading-strategy/docs/source/running.rst

 The documentation contains various notebooks for

-* How to use Capitalgram API
+* How to use TradingStrategy.ai API

 * How to develop your own automated trading strategies